CloudedByLight/Arcade/README.md

 # Arcade
 A project web application designed for PC devices, containing classic games like Snake, TicTacToe & Pong.
+My app is meant to illustrate deep understanding of HTML, CSS, DOM flow, and front-end JS.

 Hosted on: https://ralph-arcade.netlify.app/